-My principle research interests lie in computer security and privacy, computation for underserved communities, human-computer interaction, and usable security.
+My principle research interests lie in computer security and privacy, adversarial machine learning, data privacy, human-computer interaction, and usable security.

 - Samuel Havron: Poster: Secure Multi-Party Computation as a Tool for Privacy-Preserving Data Analysis.
 37th IEEE Symposium on Security and Privacy (“Oakland”).
 San Jose, CA. 23-25 May 2016. [ Paper PDF, Poster PDF]